open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design/archive.md

 - We stores the offsets older than three poll cycles on disk.
 If we use `polls_to_archive: 10`, the on-disk structure looks like following:
 ![on-disk](images/on-disk.png)
-    - Once we hit the limit of `polls_to_archive` poll cycles, we roll over and overrite oldest data.
+    - Once we hit the limit of `polls_to_archive` poll cycles, we roll over and overwrite oldest data.
 The on-disk structure represents a ring buffer

 Basic terminology before we proceed further:
 1. `archiveIndex`: The `archiveIndex` refers to the on-disk position where the next data will be written.